AHMEDSANA/Linear-Regression/README.md

 ## Code

 - Download the Matlab files
+- Change the location of the dataset to the location on your machine in the code.
 - Run all the function files and then run the Main file after running the main file run the prediction file.
-- Change the location of the dataset to the location on your machine
-- Run the code
 - Change the values in the prediction portion of the code to the values you want to predict

 ## Output